-Paris Saint Germain v Reims
+Ramos scores first PSG goal in Reims win

-First Half ends, Paris Saint Germain 1, Reims 0.
+Match ends, Paris Saint Germain 4, Reims 0.

+Sergio Ramos scored his first Paris St-Germain goal as they overcame Reims to continue their dominance of Ligue 1.

+Mauricio Pochettino's side had laboured a little until Marco Verratti fired in off the post moments before half-time - his first league goal since 2017.

 Line-ups